Fartmann/MLFinal/README.md

 **joblib** for suitable format for deployment

 # RUNNING THE PROJECT

-*Before running the project we have to download all of the libraries needed : `pip install flask numpy scikit-learn joblib pandas`
+*Before running the project we have to download all of the libraries needed : `pip install -r requirements.txt`

 *Then we have to run binary.py to create and save model in .pkl files